richie0866/Rostruct/docs/getting-started/execution-model.md

-# Examples
+# Execution model

 When creating a Rostruct project, you should script with instances in mind.
-Since your codebase will be turned into Roblox instances, your files will behave as scripts running in Roblox Studio.
+Since this library will turn your codebase into Roblox instances, your files should behave as scripts running in Roblox Studio.

+Rostruct turns your files into Roblox objects, and every Lua script executes as a script object.
+As a result, your code can require other modules using the `#!lua require()` function as you would in Roblox Studio.

 ??? example "File conversion"